Childhood cardiac tumors, which may be benign or malignant, form in the heart.

-Tests that examine the heart are used to detect (find) and diagnose a heart tumor.
+Tests that examine the heart are used to diagnose a heart tumor.

 The following tests and procedures may be used:

-Recurrent malignant heart tumors have recurred (come back) after treatment.
+Sometimes malignant childhood heart tumors recur (come back) after treatment.

 There are different types of treatment for children with heart tumors.